AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 For iOS apps, you will need to have:

 - **XCode 15+** - This is also used to launch a test run on your iOS device if you choose to.

+- **XCode Command Line Tools** - This is also needed for running on an iOS device.
+If you didn't install it, you should be able to hit up the terminal and enter `xcode-select --install`.

 These are only needed if you plan on running Flash Player projects: